oracle/cloud-native-devops-workshop/customize/README.md

 You will open the metadata editor of tabale of the contest.
 Customize it to your needs (for example by removing not needed tutorials).
 Click on 'Commit changes" at the end.

+We allow also to customize the tutorial and make it more personalized by modifying cloud-native-devops-workshop/images/customer.logo.png image.
+This image is presented on top of every tutorial page.

 #### Make needed changes in the VirtualBox images (optional - only if you are using them) ####

 Every participant who uses the distributed by oracle VirtualBox image will need to change the following: